smirnovkirilll/lookmomimadataengineer/data_flow_map.md

 notes:
 - local actions - all the kinds of actions useful to make tables more consistent, add the necessary tags, read marks, material quality marks, comments, deduplication, etc.
 - reddit digest - not published yet, does not involve any human control, should work completely autonomously, scripts are stored here in the same repo and hosted in the cloud
+- pocket is dead now, some alternative to be used